 The laptops which I’m going to show you below are best and perfectly suitable for a data scientist and you can choose your preferred option according to your budget.

-- Top 9 Laptops for Data Science and Data Analysis
+- The 10 Best Laptops for Data Science and Data Analysis in March 2020 – Reviews

 - Keyboard and touchpad